dalenewman/Cfg-NET/README.md

 Each server has a unique `name`, and a required collection of `databases`.

-Each database has a required name, and optional `backup-folder` and `backups-to-keep` attribute.
+Each database has a required name, and optional `backup-folder` and `backups-to-keep` attributes.

 __Note__: Element and attribute names must be lower-case "slugs."
 A slug separates words with hyphens (e.g. `backups-to-keep`)